digibson/hello-world/NEWDIR/pi_writing/setup.md

 On my router I altered the default network IP address of the router from 192.168.1.1 to 192.168.157.23, set a DHCP range of 100 different addresses from 192.168.157.50 to 192.168.157.149 for DHCP allocation, and reserved addresses from 192.168.157.30 to 192.168.157.49 to automatically allocate to certain devices using their MAC addresses to static IP addresses, this being directed towards wifi repeaters used within the house and the raspberry pi modules that would remain connected to the network.

 In terms of the outwardly facing SSIDs I chose to name them after birds, with "eagle" being assigned to the 2.4GHz band and "falcon" to the 5GHz bands.
 On top of this, I named the guest network "spiderweb" for both bands.

+CONSIDERATION TO STACKING SIMILAR FORM FACTOR RPIS AND USING AN UNMANAGED NETWORK SWITCH

 ### Initial setup of the raspberry pi
 First boot, wifi configuration